ctoledocarlo/ctoledoGPT/README.md

 1. **Visit the live demo**: [https://ctoledogpt.onrender.com/](https://ctoledogpt.onrender.com/)
 2. **Start asking questions**: Type your query in the chat interface
-3. **Explore Carlo's background**: Focus on professional experience, projects, or skills
+3. **Explore my background**: Focus on professional experience, projects, or skills

 ## 💬 Example Interactions

 Try asking:
-- "What projects has Carlo worked on?"
+- "What projects have you worked on?"
-- "Tell me about Carlo's experience with machine learning"
+- "Tell me about your experience with machine learning"
-- "What technologies is Carlo proficient in?"
+- "What technologies are you proficient in?"
-- "Where did Carlo receive his education?"
+- "Where did you receive your education?"
-- "What are Carlo's key strengths?"
+- "What are your key strengths?"

 ## 🔍 How It Works